aidatuhcic/a3web/README.md

   - uploaded logo image and fav icon to the repository images folder.
   - alter HTML/CSS for the template to integrate the logo image, slogan, fav icon and continue arrow image.
   - added detailed commented code.
+  - added the fix and update to the hero image.
+  - added the fix and update to the footer.
+  - redid the nav bar and resizing.
+  - added the about and service section to the homepage.
+  - added the testimonials page.

 Due: 17/11/2021